getsentry/synapse/proxy/README.md

 ### Infrastructure endpoints

-Infrastructure endpoints are exposed on a dedicated host/port.
-This can be configured via the `admin_listener` block in the config file
+Infrastructure endpoints are exposed on a dedicated host/port in order to avoid exposure of admin endpoints to end users, and to prevent collisions with endpoints on proxied services.
+The host/port can be configured via the `admin_listener` block in the config file.

 These include:
 - `/health`